310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 A-Alright.
-Yaaay~ I’m sooo excited for my roasted onigiri…♪
+Yaaay~ I’m sooo excited for my grilled onigiri…♪

 *<th>(whispering)</th>* …Were you waiting for me, Mikejima-san?
 Did you have something you wanted to tell me?
 Is that why you brought over this authentic food stall—
 {% endbubble %}

 ## Chapter 9

 {% img /img/es/eventstory/meteorimpact/secondhalfch9.jpg %}

 {% bubble Madara %}